corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/overview.md

 ## Flow examples

-In the following examples we can see how to inject a Corda Service into other Corda Services and Flows.
+In the following examples you will learn how to inject a Corda Service into other Corda Services and Flows.

 ### Java example